18 Aug DIY Home Modifications for Senior Care(Last Updated On: July 31, 2018)

 “To get the biggest bang for your buck, start early and adopt a long-term approach.
 Every time you make a change, replacement, or improvement to something around your home, look at the project as an opportunity to make the home a partner in your quest for long-term independence.”

 Here is a list of some changes to consider when making repairs and home modifications to your home or parents’ home to help with senior care.
 Also, check out this interactive home safety guide that shows what to look for in each room!

 One of the greatest hazards senior citizens face is the stairs.
 Some simply can’t make it up and are forced to confine themselves to the lower floors of their home.
 Others may try to use the stairs and end up falling, which can lead to serious injury.

-Installing a stair lift will keep them safe and allow them the freedom and independence of moving about their entire home.
+Installing a stair lift keeps seniors safe, while allowing for freedom and independence moving about a multi-story home.

 Another area for potential hazards is the bathroom.
 These rooms are basically the equivalent of the olympics for some seniors.
 Climbing over tub sides, balancing in a wet shower, getting up from the toilet with nothing to aide their standing; all of these things are hard, and oftentimes dangerous, for seniors.

 To make the bathroom safer try things like adding: